Regulus343/Fractal/readme.md

 Please keep in mind though that there are a variety of different levels of customization available from using all or a partial set of custom controllers (Fractal's controller and method routes are set in `config.php` for easy modification), using custom views, or even just customizing any of the many available config settings or database-stored settings in the CMS' Settings page.
 The level of control of your website or web application that you wish to externalize from Fractal is entirely up to you.

-A few more things that should be mentioned before we get started with the Table of Contents:
+A couple more things that should be mentioned before we get started with the Table of Contents:

 - Fractal uses the [Identify](https://github.com/Regulus343/Identify) authorization / authentication package and uses Twitter Bootstrap 3 as its CSS framework.
-- Fractal is still considered beta software and moved into beta as of version 0.8.0, though with the advent of Laravel 5 / Fractal 0.9.0, it is essentially "alpha" again while it gets fully migrated to Laravel 5.
-Things are going to be broken, probably until the end of March.
 - You may view [Fractal on Trello](https://trello.com/b/ZaGw8Jly/fractal) to see what's on the bug fixing and feature implementation roadmap.

 ## Table of Contents